hytech-racing/code-2022/Telemetry/autoparse/README.md

 Parse a single file using `./CANParser -i <input filepath> -o <output filepath>`

+If `-v` flag is used, difference checking is disabled.

 If `--pipelined` flag is used, input filepath defaults to stdin, output filepath defaults to stdout.

 If `--pipelined` flag is omitted, output filepath defaults to `{input filepath}_parsed.csv`